AlexanderGTumanov/wiki-trends-forecaster/README.md

 - **`plot(data, forecast = None, categories = None, train_end = None)`**:
    &nbsp;&nbsp;&nbsp;Plots the time evolution of pageviews for each category in **data**.
 If a **forecast** is provided, it is plotted alongside the actual values.
 The **categories** argument can be used to restrict the plot to a subset of categories.
 The optional **train_end** parameter adds a vertical line marking the end of the model’s training period.

+The **prop.py** file provides tools for forecasting general trends with Prophet.